-- Bring the seedbed area to final grade, remove all rocks and debris, and smooth surface undulations larger than 2 inches. - Divert concentrated flows away from the seeded area. - For optimum seeding conditions preserve topsoil and stockpile material until final grades are established.
+- Bring the seedbed area to final grade, remove all rocks and debris, and smooth surface undulations larger than 2 inches. - Divert concentrated flows away from areas that are to be seeded and during establishment. - For optimum seeding conditions, preserve topsoil and stockpile material until final grades are established.
 Spread topsoil over new grades or: - Conduct soil test to determine pH and nutrient content. - Roughen the soil by harrowing, tracking, grooving or furrowing. - Apply amendments as needed to adjust pH to 6.0-7.5.
 Incorporate these amendments into the soil. - The seedbed should be firm but not compact.
 The top 4-6 inches of soil should be loose, moist and free of large clods and stones. - If the seedbed has been idle long enough for the soil to become compact, the topsoil should be harrowed with a disk, spring tooth drag, spike tooth drag, or other equipment designed to condition the soil for seeding. - Harrowing, tracking or furrowing should be done horizontally across the face of the slope, so ridges are along the slope contour.